charly-m/Paradone/README.md

 ### Usage ###

 Every element of the project is referenced under the `paradone` namespace.
-Once the `start` function called the script will find the video tags and share the media between users through the mesh.
+Once the `start` function called, the script will find the video tags and share the media between users through the mesh.
 You can pass options as arguments to the `start` function, see the [API](https://paradone.github.io/api/) for more detailed informations.